 When you have been friends with a guy for a very long time, and he hasn't made a move on you, he probably already has considered you as "one of the guys."
 You became too familiar with him that you act a lot like his guy friends.
 This, in turn, will make him treat and see you like one.

 One perfect example of this is teasing.
-A lot of girls are so fond of teasing their guy friends hoping that they can be "closer" to them.
+A lot of girls are so fond of teasing their guy friends, hoping that they can be "closer" to them.
 Little do they know that this teasing only sends them deeper to the friend zone.
-It is true that this act can cultivate intimacy and closeness, but too much teasing will only secure you a place to the "do not date list."
+This act can indeed cultivate intimacy and closeness, but too much teasing will only secure you a place to the "do not date list."

 3. You are too needy and desperate.

-If you really like a guy, don't force things to happen between the two of you.
-Generally, men like the thrill of winning women over.
-Being too pushy will only make him feel like you're "easy-to-get," which can be a major turn off for him.
+If you like a guy, don't force things to happen between the two of you—generally, men like the thrill of winning women over.
+Being too pushy will only make him feel like you're "easy-to-get," which can be a significant turn off for him.

 4. You're just not his type.

-Unfortunately, this happens in a lot of situations and it's not your fault.
+Unfortunately, this happens in a lot of situations, and it's not your fault.
 If you are just not his type, why not become his type?
 Find the common denominators of his previous girls and see if you find something that you can apply to yourself.
 A little change wouldn't hurt, right?
 Just make sure that you don't become pretentious, and that you prioritize and live your real self.

 5. He thinks you're way out of his league.

-On a brighter side, your friend might really be so attracted to you but thinks that he's not good enough.
-He might be one of those shy-type guys who are too afraid to tell you their feelings because he thinks that you're way out of his league.
+On a brighter side, your friend might be so attracted to you but thinks that he's not good enough.
+He might be one of those shy-type guys who are too afraid to tell you their feelings because he believes that you're way out of his league.